jrthompson54/DGE.Tools2/readme.md

 DGE.Tools2 is a suite of functions to facilitate and standardize RNA-Seq DGE analysis.
 DGE.Tools relies on the DGEobj data structure to store DGE data and analysis results.

-**Note:** v0.9.* is the beta version.
-All functionality seems to be working but testing is still in progress.
-Please let me know if something isn't working as advertised.

 ## DGE workflow: